Two young people sitting in the grass together.

 These symptoms can be really distressing, but the important thing to remember is that help is available.
 With the right support, you can overcome a phobia.

-Common types of phobias
+Common types of phobia

-People can develop phobias about a wide range of things, but they generally fall into two categories:
+People can develop phobias about a wide range of things, but they generally fall into two categories.

 Specific phobias are phobias about a specific item, object or situation.
 Examples of specific phobias include: